Skip to main content

 Compassionate Care for Every Patient

-University of Vermont Health is committed to treating every person in a nondiscriminatory manner, including patients, family members, visitors, employees, staff, and prospective employees or staff.
+University of Vermont Health is committed to providing respectful, fair care to every person including patients, family members, visitors, employees, staff, and prospective employees or staff.
+We do not tolerate discrimination, and we take action when it occurs.

 Nondiscrimination and Patients

-UVM Health is committed to providing care to all members of our community without regard to race, color, sex, sexual orientation, gender identity or expression, ancestry, place of birth, HIV status, national origin, religion, marital status, age, language, socioeconomic status, physical or mental disability, protected veteran status or obligation for service in the armed forces.
+UVM Health is committed to providing equitable, respectful care to all members of our community.
+We do not discriminate on the basis of race, race, ethnicity, color, sex, sexual orientation, gender identity or expression, ancestry, place of birth, HIV status, national origin, religion, marital status, age, language, socioeconomic status, physical or mental disability, protected veteran status or obligation for service in the armed forces.

 Nondiscrimination and Employees